bseddon/XBRL/README.md

 This occurs in two scenarios when the target of the preferred label also has child nodes (that may or may not also use preferred labels).
 One is when, for example, the period start label is defined in one instance of an extended link and the end label is defined in another.
-Another is when a concept block (that is, the concept has children) and is defined referenced by another concept but the block is also referenced by another concept using one or more preferred labels.
+Another is when a concept block (that is, the concept has children) is defined referenced by another concept but the block is also referenced by another arc using one or more preferred labels.
 These patterns exist in the IFRS taxonomy but not the US GAAP taxonomy.